Proodeftiki F.C.: 1945–1955: First post-war years and downward course

-1955-1959: Great course and distinction and rise in the newly established Alpha Ethniki
+1955–1959: Great course and distinction and rise in the newly established Alpha Ethniki

 Then, in the second half of the 1950s, the club began its most important career and was established as the third force of Piraeus.
-Initially, between 1955-56 he finished third, behind Ethnikos Piraeus and Olympiacos and in front of Atromitos Piraeus.
+Initially, between 1955–56 he finished third, behind Ethnikos Piraeus and Olympiacos and in front of Atromitos Piraeus.
 In the following two seasons, 1956–57 and 1957–58, he finished second and highest ever in the Piraeus Championship, behind Olympiacos and in front of the National League, winning as a secondary her participation in the respective championships (1956–57 and 1957–58) of the Panhellenic Championship.
-In the 1956-57 Greek Championship, Proodeftiki finished in the 9th and penultimate positions, ahead of the Panagiersakos beat and behind Panionios and remarkable victories was the prevailing on Panargiakos with 5-1 in and 0-4 away, while Petros Christofides, one of the team's top players, scored 15 goals and was the top scorer of the championship.
-In the 1957-58 Greek Championship, it made its best, finishing in 6th place in a total of 12 teams, while the victories over Panathinaikos (1-2 with 1-0 in home) and home wins against PAOK (3-1) and OFI (4-0) respectively, and also the away wins against Panionios and Apollon Kalamarias with 1-2 respectively.
+In the 1956–57 Greek Championship, Proodeftiki finished in the 9th and penultimate positions, ahead of the Panagiersakos beat and behind Panionios and remarkable victories was the prevailing on Panargiakos with 5–1 in and 0–4 away, while Petros Christofidis, one of the team's top players, scored 15 goals and was the top scorer of the championship.
+In the 1957–58 Greek Championship, it made its best, finishing in 6th place in a total of 12 teams, while the victories over Panathinaikos (1–2 with 1–0 in home) and home wins against PAOK (3–1) and OFI (4–0) respectively, and also the away wins against Panionios and Apollon Kalamarias with 1–2 respectively.

-In the period 1958-59 however, Proodeftiki finished in 4th place in the Piraeus Championship, behind SA.
-Nice and ahead of the Panelefsiniakos, Piraeus, Atromitos and Argonauts, thus losing to one place the qualification for the barrage participation in the Pan-Hellenic Championship 1958-59.
-In the following period, 1959–60, Proodeftiki continued its racing obligations in the Piraeus Championship and in the first 5 games, Aris Piraeus prevailed 4-0, 1-1 with Atromitos Piraeus, 1-0 from Panelefsiniakos, he scored 0-0 with the National and finally he was also equalized, this time 1-1 with Argonaut.
-However, in October 1959, Proodeftiki was decided to establish the permanent 1st National Division to replace the Pan-Hellenic Championship and, as a Piraeus quadrant of the previous period (1958–59), was entitled to participate.
+In the period 1958–59 however, Proodeftiki finished in 4th place in the Piraeus Championship, behind SA.
+Nice and ahead of the Panelefsiniakos, Piraeus, Atromitos and Argonauts, thus losing to one place the qualification for the barrage participation in the Pahellenic Championship 1958–59.
+In the following period, 1959–60, Proodeftiki continued its racing obligations in the Piraeus Championship and in the first 5 games, Aris Piraeus prevailed 4–0, 1–1 with Atromitos Piraeus, 1–0 from Panelefsiniakos, he scored 0–0 with the National and finally he was also equalized, this time 1–1 with Argonaut.
+However, in October 1959, Proodeftiki was decided to establish the permanent 1st National Division to replace the Pahellenic Championship and, as a Piraeus quadrant of the previous period (1958–59), was entitled to participate.

 Proodeftiki participation in the newly-established championship of the permanent Alpha Ethniki, Proodeftiki had to claim through a barrage struggle, where Proodeftiki faced Olympiacos Chalkis, who had in the meantime imposed and displaced OFI.
-In the first match between them in Chalkida, they scored 2-2, while a draw (0-0) was the result in the repeat at the Georgios Karaiskakis Stadium.
-In the third most, after two consecutive draws, played in Nea Philadelphia's neutral stadium, Proodeftiki prevailed 3-0, with two goals scored by Peter Christofides (9', 11') and one by Nikos Mitosis (58') and has secured, before 10,000 spectators, its historical prestige in the first league of the First National Championship.
+In the first match between them in Chalkida, they scored 2–2, while a draw (0–0) was the result in the repeat at the Georgios Karaiskakis Stadium.
+In the third most, after two consecutive draws, played in Nea Philadelphia's neutral stadium, Proodeftiki prevailed 3–0, with two goals scored by Petros Christofidis (9', 11') and one by Nikos Mitosis (58') and has secured, before 10,000 spectators, its historical prestige in the first league of the First National Championship.